carbon-language/carbon-lang/mlir/docs/Bufferization.md

 `BufferizeTypeConverter`, which comes pre-loaded with the necessary conversions and materializations between `tensor` and `memref`.

-In this case, the `StandardOpsDialect` is marked as legal, so the `tensor_load` and `tensor_to_memref` ops, which are inserted automatically by the dialect conversion framework as materializations, are legal.
+In this case, the `MemRefOpsDialect` is marked as legal, so the `tensor_load` and `buffer_cast` ops, which are inserted automatically by the dialect conversion framework as materializations, are legal.
 There is a helper `populateBufferizeMaterializationLegality` ([code](https://github.com/llvm/llvm-project/blob/a0b65a7bcd6065688189b3d678c42ed6af9603db/mlir/include/mlir/Transforms/Bufferize.h#L53))